zettsu-t/sudokusse/sudokusse.md

 #### Step 2

-For a cell, if there is a number that cannot be set in a row, column and box that the cell belongs, we can fill the cell with the number.
+For a cell, if there is a number that is exclusive for a row, column and box that the cell belongs, we can fill the cell with the number.
 This is commonly called _hidden single_.